 It is quite likely that some of the individuals reading this post never experienced life without email.
-Of course, there are surely plenty of readers who remember the good ole days of handwriting correspondence and standing in line at the post office to mail important documents.
-Regardless of which group one fits into, it is difficult to imagine having to function without email now that it has become an integral facet of daily life.
+Of course, there are surely plenty of readers who remember the good old days of handwriting correspondence and standing in line at the post office to mail important documents.
+Regardless of which group you fit into, it is difficult to imagine having to function without email now that it has become an integral facet of daily life.

 Many companies rely (almost exclusively) on email for internal communication with employees and external communication with clients and vendors.
 This is generally true across all industries and sectors, and most people don’t think twice about the emails they fire off throughout the day, or the attachments that frequently go along with those messages.
 However, despite the prevalence and utility of email, it is not necessarily the best method for sharing important or sensitive documents.
 Although email security has certainly improved since its inception (such as the implementation of encrypted passwords), it is far from being a completely secure means of transmitting important information.